jcaudle/minifred/README.md

 ## Prerequisites

-This software can be built with the `cargo-xbuild` crate and needs the rust source code installed.
+This software can be built with the `cargo-xbuild` crate, rust source code, and `bootimage` 0.5.x tool installed.

 ## Build instructions

 This software depends on the nightly build of Rust and Cargo.
 It can be built with the following command:

-    cargo xbuild --target x86_64-minifred.json
+    bootimage build